WWE Money in the Bank: Concept and history

-The 2017 event would be the only Money in the Bank PPV to be brand-exclusive, as following WrestleMania 34 in April 2018, brand-exclusive pay-per-views were discontinued, thus the events since have involved both the Raw and SmackDown brands.
+The 2017 event would be the only Money in the Bank event to be brand-exclusive, as following WrestleMania 34 in April 2018, brand-exclusive PPV and livestreaming events were discontinued, thus the events since have involved both the Raw and SmackDown brands.
 Beginning with the 2018 event, the ladder matches had eight participants evenly divided between the brands.
 The 2018 contracts granted the winners a championship match for their respective brand's world championship: the Universal Championship or WWE Championship, and the Raw Women's Championship or SmackDown Women's Championship.
-Beginning with the 2019 event, the winners can choose either brand's championship.
-The 2019 event also moved Money in the Bank to the May slot in WWE's pay-per-view calendar.
+Beginning with the 2019 event, the winners could choose either brand's world championship.
+The 2019 event also moved Money in the Bank to the May slot in WWE's event calendar.

 Due to the COVID-19 pandemic in 2020, that year's event saw the number of competitors in both matches decreased to six.
 Additionally, while the rules of the match itself remained the same, a new "Corporate Ladder" gimmick was also added to the matches, in which the participants had to travel from the ground floor of WWE Global Headquarters to the roof in order to reach the briefcases, which were suspended above a ring on the roof.
 Additionally for 2020, both the men's and women's matches took place at the same time.
 While the ladder matches were pre-recorded as cinematic matches, all of the other matches took place live from the WWE Performance Center in Orlando, Florida, with no fans in attendance.
 Additionally, the 2020 event was the first event to directly award a championship for winning the Money in the Bank ladder match; on the following night's episode of Raw, it was revealed that the women's ladder match had actually been for the Raw Women's Championship due to reigning champion Becky Lynch going on maternity leave.